netxms/netxms-doc/admin/object-management.rst

      - Title of view where table will be shown.
    * - Parameter
      - Name of list
-   * - Regular expression
-     - Regular expression that will parse each line of list to separate it on columns defined in :guilabel:`Columns` tab.
    * - This tool requires confirmation before execution
      - If chosen, before execution of tool will be shown Yes/No pop-up with text from "Confirmation message" field.
    * - Confirmation message